davidgasquez/handbook/content/concepts.md

 - Using companies producing widgets as an example, each company might wish to fairly pay their workers, maintain a safe work environment, and not pollute the environment.
 However, other companies can gain an edge by sacrificing things in favor of producing more widgets (e.g. hiring more workers at cheaper wages).
 Thus, the principled company must make similar changes, or get outcompeted.
 This can continue until the companies have all sacrificed everything they can in favor of more productivity, even if all of them would have preferred to peacefully coexist with comfortable work conditions.
 - Doctors being overly cautious in treatment.
 The incentives punish positive mistakes much more heavily than negative ones.
 In this case, any deviation from what is considered to be the "proper" way of dealing with a case subjects the doctor to risk of being sued for malpractice in a way that sticking to the "proper" method does not, even if the deviation would have been a net positive in expectation for the patient.

+## Incentives

+Incentives matter.
+Everything around you is driven by incentives.
+There are rarely true "irrational" decisions.
+If a decision looks irrational to you, it's most likely because you don't truly understand the incentives driving that person.

+Behavior is hard to fix.
+When people say they've learned their lesson they underestimate how much of their previous mistake was caused by emotions that will return when faced with the same circumstances unless incentives have changed.

+_"Simple, clear purpose and principles give rise to complex and intelligent behavior.
+Complex rules and regulations give rise to simple and stupid behavior"._ Dee Hock.

+To reach a goal, reduce friction or increase incentives/rewards.
+To build better institutions, alter the incentive landscape.

 ### Antifragility

 Antifragility is a property of systems that increase in capability, resilience, or robustness as a result of stressors, shocks, volatility, noise, mistakes, faults, attacks, or failures.